February 16th - 23rd, 2018

-A small caribbean island 90 miles off the coast of Florida.
-Never has there been an island that divides more opinions and people.
-An explosion of exotic cultures, opulent history, and colonial architecture.
+Cuba, a small caribbean island 90 miles off the coast of Florida—an explosion of exotic cultures, opulent history, and colonial architecture.

-On this photographic journey we take a step back in time with a peppering of modern thrown in at just the right moments.
+On this photographic journey we take a step back in time—with a peppering of modern thrown in at just the right moments.
 From the vibrant downtown of El Vedado to the historic old-town, Havana offers visitors a look into its past and present with signs of renewal for the future.
-Despite the wide-spread poverty there is an undeniable energy amongst Cuba’s people that fills the air.
+Despite widespread poverty, there is an undeniable energy amongst Cuba’s people that fills the air.
 Laughter, dancing, and a bottomless glass of rum will accompany you throughout your Cuban experience.
 Direct flights from Miami included!

 Meet Daniel and Tanya Cox

 Friday, February 16 – Thursday, February 22 (6B, 6L, 5D)

 Friday, February 16: Meet in the early AM at the Miami Airport (MIA), time TBA.
 We’ll check in for our flight to Havana mid-morning.

 Our photography tour starts in Cuba’s capital city, Havana, which lies along the sparkling crystalline waters of the Caribbean Ocean.
 We’ll be immersed in the regional culture—mingling with the locals, taking in the mesmerizing historical sights, and photographing Havana’s earthy authenticity.